scalis-io/vanilla-components/README.md

 ### Working with the project

 1. Database tables and relations are defined in `/src/models/cubes`

+2. We have a DMMF to *.cube.yml parser to for automatic cube.yml generation from DMMF.
+You may find a script in [SCALIS project](https://github.com/scalis-io/scalis-io/blob/main/scripts/generate-cube.ts)

-2. Every and all queries must join with `companyId` to ensure data isolation between companies.
+3. Every and all queries must join with `companyId` to ensure data isolation between companies.
 As of 20/02/2025, Embeddable is yet to support features such as `fragments` or `queryRewrite`.
 To achieve data isolation, following steps are required:

-3. employ dynamic SQL generation in `company.cube.yml`:
+4. Employ dynamic SQL generation in `company.cube.yml`:

 ```sql
 SELECT * FROM "Company"